-The below op-ed by Dr. Charmaine Yoest and Dr. Alveda King appeared in The Washington Times today (Monday, August 9, 2010.)
+The below op-ed by Dr. Charmaine Yoest and Dr. Alveda King appeared in The Washington Times on August 9, 2010.

 President Obama’s selection of Elena Kagan, the most demonstrably pro-abortion Supreme Court nominee in recent memory, presented a daunting challenge to pro-life leaders, as her 63 Senate votes during Thursday’s confirmation attest.

 Not unreasonably, observers have asked: Why then, do we bother?

 The question resonates for this particular political confrontation but applies equally to the larger issue as a whole as we near four decades of abortion on demand in America post Roe v.
 Wade.